Capability precedes understanding

 So we all have a super brain-in-a-box readily available in our computers that we don't really understand.
 And we're each responsible for wielding that power properly.
 Now what?

-I myself used Wispr Flow and ChatGPT to structure my thoughts for this post.
-And it was really tempting to just copy-paste the draft it spit out in the end and pass it off as my own writing.
-But it wasn't me, so I sat down for ~10 hours and painstakingly rewrote this until it felt like my own.
-So at least for now, ChatGPT 5.2 is still pretty bad at writing like me.
-I'll let you know if that changes!
+Putting it in practice: I used Wispr Flow and ChatGPT to structure my thoughts for this post.
+And it was really tempting to just copy-paste the draft it spit out and pass it off as my own writing.
+But it wasn't me, so I sat down for ~15 hours and painstakingly rewrote this until it felt like my own.
+Testing the limits with controlled side-effects.

 I just hope we don't burn the house down getting there.